interseroh/demo-gwt-springboot/README.md

 ### Architecture

-Following diagram shows the architecture of the Microservice Demo.
+Following diagram shows the architecture of the **Microservice Demo**.
-The naming of the packages *client*, *server*, *shared* and *resource* (not shown in diagram) based on this architecture.
+The naming of the packages *client*, *server*, *shared* and *resource* (not shown in diagram) is based on this architecture.

 ![Architecture](https://raw.github.com/lofidewanto/demo-gwt-springboot/master/src/main/docs/demo-gwt-springboot-architecture.jpg)

 #### Client

-All the GWT (UI and REST client) classes should stay in this package.
+All the GWT (UI and REST client) classes should be located in this package.
 GWT transpiles all the Java sources into JavaScript sources.

 #### Shared

 In this package you can put any classes which will be used from both sides: client and server.
 It is advisable to put *constants* and *endpoints* of the RESTful services so that they point to the same address.
 Also *DTO* (Data Transfer Objects) for RESTful services should be included in this package.
-GWT will transpile this package into JavaScript sources.
+GWT transpiles this package into JavaScript sources.

 #### Server

-All the Spring Boot classes should stay in this package.
+All the controller, service and domain classes - based on Spring Framework - should reside in this package.
 This package will __not be included__ in GWT transpiler.

 #### Resource

-All the themes for GWTBootstrap3 and general Bootstrap themes like Bootswatch should stay in this package.
+All the themes for GWTBootstrap3 and general Bootstrap themes like Bootswatch should be located in this package.

 You can take a look the GWT [configuration file](https://github.com/lofidewanto/demo-gwt-springboot/blob/master/src/main/resources/com/lofidewanto/demo/DemoGwt.gwt.xml) to see which packages will be included in GWT transpiler.